 Often called lockjaw, tetanus is a bacterial infection that causes painful muscle spasms and can lead to death.
 The tetanus vaccine has made tetanus a preventable disease.
-Thanks to its widespread use, lockjaw has become very rare in the U.S. Even so, many adults in the U.S. need to be vaccinated against tetanus.
+Thanks to its widespread use, lockjaw has become very rare in the U.S. Even so, many adults in the U.S. need to be vaccinated against tetanus because there is no cure and 10% to 20% of victims will die.

 You cannot get tetanus from another person.
 You can get it through a cut or other wound.
-Tetanus bacteria are commonly present in soil, dust, water, and manure.
-The tetanus bacteria can infect you even through a tiny scratch.
+Tetanus bacteria are commonly present in soil, dust, and manure.
+The tetanus bacteria can infect a person even through a tiny scratch.
 But you are more likely to get tetanus through deep punctures from wounds created by nails or knives.
-The bacteria travels via blood or nerves to your central nervous system.
+The bacteria travel via blood or nerves to the central nervous system.

 Did You Know?